Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Simulation

 \subsection{Simulation conditions}

 This section describes the two target paths used in the numerical simulations.
 First, the path defined by (\ref{4.1}) and illustrated in Fig.\,\ref{targetpath1} is used as target path $1$.

 In (\ref{4.1}), for $0$\,m to $12$\,m, the curvature of the target path, $\kappa_{r}$, is $0$, indicating a straight line segment.
 Beyond $12$\,m, the curvature of the target path gradually changes at each point, forming a curved trajectory.
-As a whole, the target path follows a square-shaped pattern, as shown in Fig.\,\ref{targetpath1}.
+As a whole, the target path follows a square shaped pattern, as shown in Fig.\,\ref{targetpath1}.

 Next, the path described by (\ref{4.2}) and illustrated in Fig.\,\ref{targetpath2} is used as target path $2$.